 Magnitude 5 earthquake strikes southern Iran

-The European-Mediterranean Seismological Center says the 5.5 magnitude quake struck at 11:10 a.m. on Wednesday in Iran, some 125 kilometers — or about 77 miles — west of the port city of Bandar Abbas.
-It said the temblor struck at a depth of 10 kilometers, or 6.2 miles.
+The center’s website said the 5.4 magnitude quake struck at 11:10 a.m. local time, some 125 kilometers (77 miles) west of the port city of Bandar Abbas.
+It said the temblor struck at a depth of 10 kilometers (6.2 miles).

 Iran is located on major seismic faults and experiences one earthquake per day on average.
 In 2003, a magnitude 6.6 earthquake flattened the historic city of Bam, killing 26,000 people.